IcyLance/DomCat/README.md

 - [] Make options
     - [] Option to use domains from file
-    - [] Option to write domains to file
+    - [] Option to write domain info to file
+        - [] options for both all domains and only the one that is selected
     - [] Option to just check a domain's categorization
     - [] Option to check a list of domains categorization (piping and file input)
     - [] Option to say who's accountID to use if multiple